mmbakker/solid-design-principles/OpenClosed/README.md

 In short:

-> In object-oriented programming, the open–closed principle states "software entities (classes, modules,
+> In object-oriented programming, the open–closed principle states "software entities (classes, modules, functions,
-> functions, etc.) should be open for extension, but closed for modification"; that is, such an entity
+> etc.) should be open for extension, but closed for modification"; that is, such an entity can allow its behaviour to
-> can allow its behaviour to be extended without modifying its source code.
-Every module, class, or
+> be extended without modifying its source code.
+Every module, class, or function in a computer program should have
-> function in a computer program should have responsibility over _a single part_ of that program's
+> responsibility over _a single part_ of that program's functionality.
+>
-> functionality.
+> <sup><sub>[source](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) </sub></sup>

 ## Assignment